Company directors have a number of responsibilities and must carry these out diligently and transparently.

 - Maintain statutory registers and report changes

-- Ensure that the company is adequately insured through the LOCSU arranged insurance package for directors
+- Ensure that the Company is adequately insured if delivering local services

-These tasks can be delegated and as such you can hire other people to manage some of these things day-to-day (for example, an accountant) but you are still legally responsible for your company’s records, accounts and performance and ensuring compliance with the requirements.
+These tasks can be delegated and as such you can hire other people to manage some of these activities (for example, an accountant) but you are still legally responsible for your Company’s records, accounts and performance and ensuring compliance within the requirements.

 Restrictions on who can be a Director